funvill/funvill.github.io/_projects/2022-flocking-ai.md

 - **NonCommercial** — You may not use the material for commercial purposes.
 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-You can't use them in a NFT collection (NonCommercial)
+You can't use them in a [NFT collection](https://www.forbes.com/advisor/ca/investing/cryptocurrency/nft-non-fungible-token/) (NonCommercial license)

 **I noticed a spelling mistake or grammar issue**